-County and Regional Economic Data and Projection
+County and Regional Economic Data and Projections

-As the County's population has grown so has the regional economy, as evidenced by job growth, labor force participation rates, and unemployment.
-Until the major economic downturn and mass unemployment resulting from the Covid-19 pandemic in the spring of 2020, regional industries and openings in high-demand occupations were forecasted to expand substantially over the next five years.
+As the County's population has grown, so has the regional economy, as evidenced by job growth, labor force participation rates, and unemployment.
+Until the major economic downturn and mass unemployment resulting from the COVID-19 pandemic in Spring 2020, regional industries and openings in high-demand occupations were forecasted to expand substantially over the next five years.
 For example, the total number of jobs in the County was projected to increase by 24,968 (5.8%) in the next five years.
 Additionally, the projected top five growing industries in terms of new jobs included healthcare/social assistance (roughly 11,000 jobs), construction (approximately 5,900 jobs), accommodation/food services (nearly 5,700 jobs), administrative and support, and waste management/remediation services (around 4,800 jobs), and transportation and warehousing (about 2,700 jobs).

 The recent pandemic has devastated some job sectors, such as accommodation and food service, while the demand for workers in healthcare and social assistance increased.
 Thus, at the time of this Educational Master Plan's development, the local, state, and national economies are facing a downward trajectory not seen since the 1930s.
 However, since its founding, Los Medanos College has played a crucial role in the economic vitality of the region.
 Arguably, the College will be an even more important driver in the region's recovery as it expands educational opportunities, which residents will increasingly need in order to participate in and contribute to an economic revival in Contra Costa County.
-Therefore, the development of this Educational Master Plan in this period of economic uncertainties positions the College to focus more intently on planning efforts, which will help chart the course toward a dynamic economic future with a set of strategic responses to the current exigency.
+Therefore, the development of the Educational Master Plan 2020-2025 in this period of economic uncertainties positions the College to focus more intently on planning efforts, which will help chart the course toward a dynamic economic future with a set of strategic responses to the current exigency.

-Notable labor market conditions, which are included in the External Scan Profiles in the Appendix, focus on gainful economic opportunities for Los Medanos College's students and establish a foundation for the EMP's goals and objectives.
-Additionally, while the current economic fluctuations pose major forecasting challenges, through its Workforce and Economic Development Unit the College continuously monitors economic conditions for employment/unemployment, labor market trends, and gross regional product (GRP) output.
-Although LMC produces an annual "environmental scan" of economic conditions in fall of each year, monitoring economic conditions is continuous, both through the analysis of data, and through engagement with industry partners via associations and professional organizations, as well as governmental and non-governmental economic development entities.
-To ensure that LMC is responsive to changing economic and workforce conditions, the College will continue to use innovative instructional tools such as non-credit, contract and community education, and short-term career programs to meet workforce needs and respond to rapidly changing conditions such as those posed during the COVID-19 pandemic of 2020.
+Notable labor market conditions, which are included in the External Scan Profiles in the Appendix, focus on gainful economic opportunities for LMC's students and establish a foundation for the EMP's goals and objectives.
+Additionally, while the current economic fluctuations pose major forecasting challenges, through its Workforce & Economic Development Unit, the College continuously monitors economic conditions for employment/unemployment, labor market trends, and gross regional product (GRP) output.
+Although LMC produces an annual "environmental scan" of economic conditions each Fall, monitoring economic conditions is continuous, both through the analysis of data, and through engagement with industry partners via associations and professional organizations, as well as governmental and non-governmental economic development entities.
+To ensure that it is responsive to the dynamic economic and workforce environment, the College will continue to use innovative instructional tools - including non-credit, contract and community education, and short-term career programs - to meet regional needs and respond to rapidly changing conditions such as those posed during the COVID-19 pandemic.